mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 An incredibly quick way to save a group or brushes into a tag is to:

 #.
-Create a new tag by |mouseleft| on the plus sign.
+Create a new tag by |mouseleft| on the :guilabel:`+`.
 This will empty out the contents of the Brush Preset docker.
 #.
 Use the :guilabel:`Resource Filter` at the bottom of the :guilabel:`Brush Presets` dock or :guilabel:`Brush Settings Editor` to type in what you want to group.
 For instance: if you type ``Pencil`` in the filter box you will get all Brush Presets with ``Pencil`` somewhere in their name.
 Now you have all the Pencil-related Brush Presets together in one place.
 #.
 To finish, click the :guilabel:`Save` button (small disk icon to the right of the :guilabel:`Resource Filter` box) or press the :kbd:`Enter` key and all the items will be saved with the new tag you created.